nerfstudio-project/nerfstudio/docs/index.rst

 This documentation is organized into 3 parts:

-* **Tutorials**: a great place to start if you are new to nerfstudio.
-Contains a quick tour, installation, and an overview of the core structures that will allow you to get up and running with nerfstudio |:metal:|
+* **Getting Started**: a great place to start if you are new to nerfstudio.
+Contains a quick tour, installation, and an overview of the core structures that will allow you to get up and running with nerfstudio.
+* **Guides**: want to learn more about the tech itself?
+We're here to help!
+We've provided some interactive guides that walk you through what each component is all about.
 * **Tooling**: describes all of the additional support we provide to help you debug and improve your NeRFs (e.g logging, performance profiling)
 * **Reference**: describes each class and function.
 Develop a better understanding of the core of our technology and terminology.
 This section includes descriptions of each module and component in the codebase.